-In eight seasons at the helm of the Caltech program, Doc has transformed the Beavers.
+In nine seasons at the helm of the Caltech program, Doc has transformed the Beavers.
 His early squads made significant progress while the latest seasons have been nothing short of remarkable.
 Caltech went from a non-competitor to a record-setting team capable of beating anyone.

 Eslinger's inaugural recruiting class (2009) was the first of its kind as several players came to Caltech with quality high school basketball experiences.
 Mike Edwards was heavily recruited and did not disappoint as he set a Caltech record for 3-pointers made in a season, and became one of the top scorers (18.8 ppg) and thieves (1.8 spg) in the SCIAC.
 Point guard Collin Murphy set the stage for his career as he calibrated the offense for Tech and finished among the league leaders in assists (2.0 apg), steals (1.4 spg), and rebounds (4.1 rpg).